Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/basis-steps.md

 If ICF node is green and alias is present then proceed to the [step 6](#step-6-activate-the-fronted-icf-nodes) (skip step 5).

-## Step 5 - Activate ICF node
+## Step 5 - Add alias and activate ICF node

+5.1 Choose `Add system alias`, `New entry` and type `ZFIORITRACKER_SRV_0001` in "Service Doc.
+Identifier" and `LOCAL` in "SAP System Alias" mark "Default System" checkmark.

-5.1 Click on `ICF node` button and click `Activate`
+5.2 Click on `ICF node` button and click `Activate`

 ![](/res/maint-service-icf.png)

-5.2 Then click on `SAP Gateway Client` button.
+5.3 Then click on `SAP Gateway Client` button.

 ![](/res/maint-service-gw.png)

-5.3 Then click on the `Execute` button.
+5.4 Then click on the `Execute` button.
 If the service is active then you should see a HTTP response that as in the screenshot below:

 ![](/res/maint-service-http.png)